AdobeDocs/analytics.en/help/components/classifications/sets/data-files.md

 * **"Data is a required field when using action=delete-field"**: JSON delete-field actions must specify which fields to delete in the `"data"` field
 * **"Data must not be present when using action=delete-key"**: JSON delete-key actions cannot include a `"data"` field
 * **"Unsupported encoding"**: Use only supported encoding values in the `"enc"` field (utf8, UTF8, latin1, LATIN1)
-* **Invalid JSON syntax**: Check for proper JSON formatting, missing quotes, commas, brackets, etc.
+* **Invalid JSON syntax**: Ensure that the JSON file is formatted correctly following JSON Lines (i.e. JSONL) conventions.
+Also check for general JSON formatting, missing quotes, commas, brackets, etc.

 ### Size limit errors
 * **"Key exceeds maximum size"**: Individual keys cannot exceed 255 bytes